damilolasomoye/9--calculator-app/README.md

-# This calculator app performs arithmetic operations based using the information the user provides
+#Built using Javascript, this calculator app performs arithmetic operations based using the information the user provides